nhunzaker/react-issue-reproducer/README.md

 ## Setup

-Prepare yourself for the least ergonomic workflow ever...
+After running `npm install`, prepare yourself for the least ergonomic workflow ever...

 Are you ready?
 Okay.
 Clone and build React as a sibling folder within the parent directory: